-I. The case which these words have reference to, (as indeed the general aspect of the epistle, and, in great part, of the other apostolical letters, looks much the same way,) was in short this: that a numerous sect was already sprung up, that began, so early, to corrupt the simplicity and purity of the Christian religion, and very much to disturb the peace of the Christian church.
-A sort they were of partly Judaizing, partly Paganizing, Christians; (the disciples, as they are reputed, of Simon Magus;) who joined with the name "Christian" the rites and ceremonies of the Jews, with the impurities, even in worship, of the Gentiles, denying the more principal doctrines, and hating the holy design, of Christianity itself; while they seemed to have assumed, or to retain, the name, as it were on purpose the more effectually to wound and injure the Christian cause and interest: men of high pretence to knowledge, (whence they had the title of "Gnostics,") filched partly from the Jewish Cabbalism, partly from the Pythagorean.
+First.
+The Case which these words have reference to (as indeed the general aspect of the epistle, and in great part of the other apostolical letters, looks much the same way) was in That a numerous sect was already sprung up, that short this: began (so early) to corrupt the simplicity and purity of the Christian religion, and very much to disturb the peace of the Christian church.
+A sort they were of partly judaizing, partly paganizing christians, the disciples, as they are reputed, of Simon Magus, who joined with the name christian the rites and ceremonies of the jews, with the impurities (even in worship) of the gentiles, denying the more principal doctrines, and hating the holy design of Christianity itself, while they seemed to have assumed, or to retain the name, as it were on purpose the more effectually to wound and injure the Christian cause and interest.
+Men of high pretence to knowledge (whence they had the title of gnosties) filched partly from the jewish cabbalism, partly from the pythagorean.
 By which pretence they insinuated the more plausibly with such as affected the knowledge of more hidden mysteries.
-Whereto the apostle seems to have reference, where he adds, immediately after the text, that in Christ were "hid all the treasures of wisdom and knowledge;" (verse 3;) and says, he did purposely add it, "lest any man should beguile" them "with enticing words:" intimating, there was no need to follow those vain pretenders, out of an affectation of sublimer knowledge, and forsake Christ, "in whom all the treasures of wisdom and knowledge were hid."
+Whereto the apostle seems to have reference: where he adds immediately after the text, that in Christ were hid all the treasures of wisdom and knowledge, ver.
+3. And says, he did purposely add it, lest any man should beguile them with enticing words; intimating, there was no need to follow those vain pretenders, out of an' affectation of sublimer knowledge, and forsake Christ in whom all the treasures of wisdom and knowledge were hid.